 The Art of Racing in the Rain is easily one of the most popular dog books today, first only available as a paperback but recently was narrated by Chris Welch and came to Audible, continuing to warm all dog lovers' and owners' hearts.

-In this doggy audiobook we’re told the story through the eyes of Enzo the dog.
+In this doggy audiobook, we’re told the story through the eyes of Enzo the dog.
 Enzo isn’t your regular pup however, he’s a philosopher with a nearly human soul and has educated himself by watching lots of television and listening closely to the words of his master, Denny Swift, an up-and-coming race car driver.

 “The door opens, and I hear him with his familiar cry “Yo!”, usually I can’t help but put aside my pain, hoist myself to my feet, wag my tail, sling my tongue around and shove my face into his crotch, it takes humanlike willpower to hold back on this particular occasion, but I do, I hold back, I don’t get up, I’m acting.”

-Enzo is an eloquent and intelligent pup, but offers the unconditional love for his owner like all dogs do.
+Enzo is an eloquent and intelligent pup but offers unconditional love for his owner like all dogs do.
 Many readers and listeners of this dog audiobook put it as their top favorite choice, which they came back to again and again.
 Reviews say that it’s a great audiobook for everybody – dog lovers, owners as well as racing enthusiasts.

 3 Love Is the Best Medicine